Observation of Universal Hall Response in Strongly Interacting Fermions

 Our experiment exploits an ultracold Fermi gas of $^{173}$Yb atoms initially polarized in the $\lvert F=5/2,\,m_{\rm F}=-5/2\rangle$ hyperfine state.
-The atoms are trapped in a one-dimensional (1D) optical lattice, which allows real tunneling between different sites along direction $\hat{x}$.
+The atoms are trapped in a 1D optical lattice, which allows real tunneling between different sites along direction $\hat{x}$.
 An additional 2D lattice (not shown in Fig.~\ref{fig1}) freezes the atomic motion along the orthogonal real-space directions, forming a 2D array of fermionic tubes.
-By adiabatically activating the coherent Raman couplings between nuclear spin states $\lvert m_{\rm F}=-1/2\rangle$ and $\lvert m_{\rm F}=-5/2\rangle$ (denoted $m=1,2$ respectively), our system realizes a two-leg ladder~\cite{Mancini1510}, where the nuclear spins act as different sites along a synthetic dimension $\hat{y}$ (see Fig.~\ref{fig1}).
+By adiabatically activating the coherent Raman couplings between nuclear spin states $\lvert m_{\rm F}=-1/2\rangle$ and $\lvert m_{\rm F}=-5/2\rangle$ (denoted $m=1,2$ respectively), our system realizes a two-leg ladder~\cite{Mancini1510}, in which the nuclear spins act as different sites along a synthetic dimension $\hat{y}$ (see Fig.~\ref{fig1}).
 The system is described by a two-leg version of the interacting Harper-Hofstadter Hamiltonian

-where $a^{(\dagger)}_{j,m}$ is the fermionic annihilation (creation) operator on site $(j,m)$ in the real and synthetic ($m=1,\,2$) dimensions, and $n_{j,m}=a^\dagger_{j,m}a_{j,m}$.
+where $a_{j,m}$ ($a^{\dagger}_{j,m}$) is the fermionic annihilation (creation) operator on site $(j,m)$ in the real and synthetic ($m=1,\,2$) dimensions, $n_{j,m}=a^\dagger_{j,m}a_{j,m}$, and h.c. is the Hermitian conjugate operator.
 Here, $t_x$ is the nearest-neighbor tunneling amplitude and $U>0$ is the ``on-rung'' interaction energy between two atoms with different nuclear spin in the same real-lattice site.
-The coupling between two spin states $t_y e^{i\varphi j}$ is interpreted as a tunneling along the synthetic dimension, whereby the position-dependent phase simulates the effect of a static magnetic flux $\varphi$ threading the ladder; in our experiments $|\varphi|=0.32\pi$.
+The coupling between two spin states $t_y e^{i\varphi j}$ is interpreted as a tunneling along the synthetic dimension, whereby the position-dependent phase simulates the effect of a static magnetic flux $\varphi$ threading the ladder; in our experiments, $|\varphi|=0.32\pi$.
 A residual harmonic confining potential results in an additional term $H_{\rm conf.}=V_x\sum_{j,m}j^2n_{j,m}$, with the confinement strength $V_x=0.01t_x$.
-The atomic repulsion $U$ is controlled, independently from $t_x$ and $t_y$, by changing the radial confinement of fermionic tubes via the 2D lattice depth; in order to keep $V_x$ constant while changing $U$, we added a weak double-well potential along direction $\hat{x}$, compensating the trapping frequency by adjusting the potential barrier between the two wells (see Supplemental Material for details).
+The atomic repulsion $U$ is controlled, independently from $t_x$ and $t_y$, by changing the radial confinement of fermionic tubes via the 2D lattice depth; to keep $V_x$ constant while changing $U$, we added a weak double-well potential along direction $\hat{x}$, compensating the trapping frequency by adjusting the potential barrier between the two wells~\cite{SS}.